godotengine/godot-docs/classes/class_editorplugin.rst

 - void **add_export_plugin** **(** :ref:`EditorExportPlugin<class_EditorExportPlugin>` plugin **)**

-Registers a new export plugin.
-Export plugins are used when the project is being exported.
-See :ref:`EditorExportPlugin<class_EditorExportPlugin>` for more information.
+Registers a new :ref:`EditorExportPlugin<class_EditorExportPlugin>`.
+Export plugins are used to perform tasks when the project is being exported.

+See :ref:`add_inspector_plugin<class_EditorPlugin_method_add_inspector_plugin>` for an example of how to register a plugin.

 ----